Alliant Energy Corporation (LNT) — Fair Value Analysis

 Is LNT overvalued or undervalued right now?

-Based on our Monte Carlo simulations, LNT is currently overvalued, with the current price of $71.65 trading above its median fair value (P50) of $58.31.
+Based on our Monte Carlo simulations, Alliant Energy (LNT) is overvalued.
+Its current price of $78.03 is significantly above our median fair value (P50) of $66.61.

 What is the bear case and bull case for LNT?

-The full Monte Carlo distribution, including specific bear (P10) and bull (P90) targets, along with the probability of upside scenarios, is available to users with a free FairCurve account.
+The full Monte Carlo distribution, including detailed bear (P10) and bull (P90) targets, along with the probability of achieving upside, is exclusively available with a free FairCurve account.

 How does FairCurve calculate LNT's fair value?

-FairCurve calculates LNT's fair value using advanced Monte Carlo simulations that model thousands of forward-looking scenarios to determine a probability-weighted intrinsic valuation.
+FairCurve calculates LNT's fair value through a sophisticated Monte Carlo simulation, projecting thousands of forward-looking scenarios to determine a probabilistic range of intrinsic values.

 How can I track LNT's fair value as it changes?